Monitoring

 - Strengthening MEL systems and capacities

-- Identifying the perceptions and needs of vulnerable women, men, boys and girls at the grassroot level
+- Identifying perceptions and needs of vulnerable women, men, boys and girls at the grassroot level

 - Producing bottom-up, evidence-based analysis designed to inform programming and implementation processes